se-edu/se-book/oop/associations/navigability/text.md

 <div id="body">

-When two classes are linked by an association, it does not necessarily mean the two objects taking part in an instance of the association _knows about_ (i.e., has a reference to) each other. **The concept of which object in the association knows about the other object is called _navigability_.**
+When two classes are linked by an association, it does not necessarily mean both objects taking part in an instance of the association _knows about_ (i.e., has a reference to) each other. **The concept of _navigability_ tells us if an object taking part in association knows about the other.** In other words, it tells us if we can 'navigate' from the one object to the other in a given direction -- because if the object 'knows' about the other, it has a reference to the other object, and we can use that reference to 'navigate to' (i.e., access) that other object.

 **Navigability can be _unidirectional_ or _bidirectional_**.
 Suppose there is an association between the classes `Box` and `Rope`, and the `Box` object `b` and the `Rope` object `r` is taking part in one instance of that association.
 * **Unidirectional**: If the navigability is from `Box` to `Rope`, `b` will have a reference to `r` but `r` will not have a reference to `b`.
 That is, one can _navigate_ from `b` to `r` using the `b`'s object reference of `r` (but not in the other direction).<br>